-Lemma 3.
+Lemma 1.
 A uniformly optimal strategy exists if and only if the t-optimal attention vector n(t) weakly increases (in each coordinate) over time.

-In words, we require that for every t' > t, the optimal allocation of t' units of attention devotes a higher amount of attention to all sources compared to the optimal allocation of t units.
+In words, we require that for every t' > t, the optimal allocation of t' units of attention devotes a higher amount of attention to each source compared to the optimal allocation of t units.
 This is necessary and sufficient for a single information acquisition strategy to achieve the optimal cumulated attention vectors at both times.

-Whether or not this condition is satisfied turns out to depend on the cross-partials of the posterior variance function V, as given by (2).
-When information from the different sources are complements-meaning that additional information about one attribute improves the value to additional information about another-the agent optimally chooses a positive mixture to take advantage of the complementarity.
-In contrast, if more information about attribute i decreases the marginal value of information about attribute j, then the agent may prefer to re-allocate attention away from attribute i towards attribute j.
-This can lead the optimal allocation of $t + \Delta$ units to involve less attention towards attribute i than the optimal allocation of t units.
-The consequence is a failure of monotonicity in the t-optimal vectors n(t), precluding existence of a uniformly optimal strategy.
-See Appendix B.1 for such an example.
+Whether or not this condition is satisfied turns out to depend on the cross-partials of the posterior variance function V. When information from different sources are complements-meaning that additional information about one attribute improves the value to additional information about another-the agent optimally chooses a positive mixture to take advantage of the complementarity.
+In contrast, if more information about attribute i decreases the marginal value of information about attribute j, then the agent may prefer to re-allocate attention away from attribute i towards attribute j to avoid the substitution.
+This can lead the optimal allocation of $t+\Delta$ units to involve less attention towards attribute